JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 In the metadata header, you can define new markdown syntax by simply specifying the starting delimiter, the ending delimiter, and the replacement text as HTML.
 (With an optional argument, you can also indicated whether the contents of the new delimiter should be parsed as markdown text.)
 Anything between the delimiters is then inserted into the defined replacement text every place that ${content} appears.
 Here are three examples.
 Suppose the metadata header includes the following:

-Each new defined extension must begin with the keyword extension and then a following unique identifier.
-In the normal case, we specify the opening and closing delimiters.
+Each new defined extension must begin with the keyword Extension followed by a space and then a following unique identifier, which could be a short sequence of words naming the extension.
+In the simple case, we specify the opening and closing delimiters.
 These can be any normal text characters, in sequence, provided that there are no spaces in the delimiters.
-(More complex cases will be considered in a moment.)
+Since jmarkdown supports unicode, you have a large set of symbols you can use which provide good syntactic clues as to what the extension does.
 The third argument is optional, but if it is true then the contents surrounded by the delimiter will be parsed as markdown input, otherwise it will be assumed to be false and the contents surrounded will not be processed as markdown input.

 If more than one argument is specified, then the third argument can take a special form.
 Instead of just true or false, it can be an array of values indicating whether the ith argument should be pushed through the markdown processor.
 If the ith entry in the array is true, that argument will be processed as markdown text.
 If the ith entry is false, that argument will be treated as verbatim text.

-The first defined extension converts [:Some H_2O *text* /ASDF/:] into Some H2O text ASDF Some H2O text ASDF Some H2O text ASDF (The spaces between the <span> elements appears because the definition text contains a tab before each span.)
+The first defined extension converts [:First *argument*, /second/ argument, __third__ argument:] into third argument First argument /second/ argument (The spaces between the <span> elements appears because the definition text contains a tab before each span.)

 The second defined extension converts @mark(68) into 68